scalameta/scalafmt/docs/configuration.md

   last and the call site is followed by either a curried argument clause or a chained method, it cannot be on the same line as the next identifier after the closing delimiter
+- `OnelineSjs` ensures multiline arguments are not binpacked, like `Oneline` above, but ignores line breaks within expressions in braces

 Additionally, when binpacking is enabled (i.e., not `Never`), some nested expressions in brackets (if the binpacked clause uses brackets) or in braces